Timber

 Did you know?

-Consumption of tropical timber by the U.S. and other industrial countries plays a significant role in tropical deforestation.
+Consumption of tropical timber by the US and other industrial countries plays a significant role in tropical deforestation.

-The world's natural forests cannot sustainably meet the soaring global demand for timber products under current forest management practices.
-According to the Center for International Forestry Research (CIFOR), approximately 24.7 million acres of fast-wood plantations—or commercially planted forests— exist worldwide.
-Each year around 2.5 million acres of land is converted to fast-wood forests.
-While intensive production is essential to meet global demand and take pressure off of the world’s forests, there can be significant negative impacts of these plantations.
-Some have been created from the conversion of high conservation value natural forests, and some have resulted in significant social and environmental impacts.
+Trade in forest products has increased significantly over the past 50 years, especially in processed wood products such as sawn timber, pulpwood, board, and wood-based panels.
+The planet's natural forests cannot sustainably meet the soaring global demand for timber products under current forest management practices.
+Tens of millions of acres of plantations (i.e., planted monocultures of commercial tree species—generally fast-growing ones) exist worldwide, and every year millions more are established.
+While intensive production of plantation timber is essential to meet global demand and take pressure off the world’s natural forests, there can be significant adverse impacts associated with these plantations.
+Some have been created from the conversion of high conservation value natural forests—forests with outstanding biological, ecological, social, or cultural values—and some have caused significant social and environmental harm.

 Impacts

-Forests around the world are accessed to supply furniture, flooring, lumber, and other building materials to the booming global marketplace.
+Forests around the world are used to supply furniture, flooring, lumber, and other building materials to the booming global marketplace.
 Responsible practices by companies throughout the forest products supply chain can avoid the worst impacts of illegal or unsustainable logging.

 Effects of Climate Change